cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 The signature in the construction as well as in the protocol itself MUST be deterministic: if the signatures are probabilistic, then with weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness attacks.
-In such an attack, the adversary could recover the long-term key used in the signature.
+In such an attack, the adversary might be able to recover the long-term key used in the signature.

-Under these conditions, applying this construction should never yield worse security guarantees than not applying it.
+Under these conditions, applying this construction should never yield worse security guarantees than not applying it assuming that applying the PRF does not reduce entropy.
 We believe there is always merit in analysing protocols specifically.
 However, this construction is generic so the analyses of many protocols will still hold even if this proposed construction is incorporated.